Can Tow Truck Insurance Help Your Business Do Better?

 Can my commercial vehicle insurance cover my tow truck?

 Commercial vehicle insurance is designed to cover general insurance for other commercial auto businesses.
 Tow trucks require a little more coverage than a run-of-the-mill auto service company.
-A tow truck insurance policy covers your business in case of a wrongful repossession, and damage to your client’s vehicle while you tow it or store it on your premises.
+With a tow truck insurance policy, your business is covered in case of a wrongful repossession, and damage to your client’s vehicles while being towed or while being stored on your premises.